-- Snow – Heavy snow accumulations can immobilize a region and paralyze a city, strand motorists, stop the flow of supplies, and disrupt emergency services.
-Buildings may collapse, and trees and power lines can be destroyed by heavy snow.
+- Snow – Heavy snow accumulations can immobilize a region, strand motorists, stop the flow of supplies, and disrupt emergency services.
+Buildings may even collapse, and trees and power lines can be destroyed by heavy snow.

 - Ice – Ice-covered roads make for dangerous driving conditions.
-Car wrecks can bring down objects like trees, utility poles and lines, and communication towers.
-Power can be disrupted or lost for days while utility companies repair the damage.
+Car wrecks can bring down objects like trees, utility poles, and communication towers.
+Winter can disrupt power for days before utility companies can repair the damage.

-Winter weather can disrupt life, including business operations, for days, even weeks.
+Winter weather can disrupt everyday life and business operations for days, even weeks.
 Is your company ready?
 Do you have the systems in place to keep your employees informed during a winter event?
-If email is your go-to, how do you plan on using it effectively to reach every employee without power?
+If email is your go-to, can you use it effectively to reach your employees who don’t have power?
 Can you be certain every employee will get your messages?
 These are the questions you need to be asking as you approach the winter season.

 Remaining Resilient During Dangerous Winter Weather

-Perhaps one bright spot with a winter storm is that they are generally predictable.
-Unlike a tornado, winter weather can be planned for days ahead of time.
-The downside is that severe winter storms can seem to last for days and cause damage that can take weeks to repair.
-During this time, your employees need a place to find up-to-date information about how the weather is affecting your business.
+Perhaps one bright spot with winter storms is that they are generally predictable.
+Unlike a tornado, businesses can plan for winter weather days ahead of time.
+The downside is that severe winter storms can last for days and cause damage that takes weeks to repair.
+Your employees need a place to find up-to-date information about how the weather is affecting your business.

-AlertMedia recently introduced a new feature in its comprehensive emergency communications software called Event Pages.
+AlertMedia addresses this problem through an innovative feature called Event Pages.
 An Event Page is a real-time information hub to link companies with their employees during any event, particularly a crisis or ongoing situation where the flow of information is constant.
 This allows you to direct your employees to a single web-page where they can find the most up-to-date information.

-Instead of sending out lengthy messages each time there is an update to a situation, creating an Event Page around each event, such as blizzards, power outages, road closures, and office closures, puts all of the related information in one place–with no limits to message length.
+Instead of sending out lengthy messages each time there is an update, create an Event Page around each event.
+Whether it be a blizzard, power outage, road closure, or office closure, this will put all of the related information in one place–with no limits to message length.
 Employees visit a single page where they can find updates, photos and videos, pertinent documents, and even moderated employee comment streams.

 While an Event Page may not enable an organization to get the power turned on or roads cleared any faster, it can ensure employees stay connected and informed in real time.
 When the business is able to open again, employees will be ready.
-Organizations can use Event Pages to stay resilient and responsive, even when others are still trying to get organized.
+Organizations can use Event Pages to stay resilient and responsive, even when others are still trying to understand the situation.

 What An Event Page Can Do

 Think of an Event Page like a social media page, dedicated strictly to a single event.
-The page can be named, for example, “January 2018 Winter Storm.”
+The page can be named “January 2018 Winter Storm,” for example.
 An administrator can quickly set up the page from their AlertMedia dashboard and automatically send every affected employee a message with a link directing them to the Event Page.
-Messages can be sent via SMS text, app push notifications, emails, any custom channel, or all simultaneously.
-When there is an update to the page, the administrator can choose to send another notification to alert employees to check the page.
+Admins can then update the page continuously without having to send a new notification every time something changes.

 When employees receive the notification, all they have to do to see the updates is click on the provided link.
 They are immediately directed to the “January 2018 Winter Storm” event page.
 There, employees can see admin updates, photos, videos, and other helpful information.
-They are always in the know with what is going on and what next steps they may need to take.
+They are always in the know as to what is going on and what steps they should take.
 Employees can submit feedback, comments, photos, and videos for administrators to review, and optionally post to the page.

-Best practices dictate that administrators should stay in touch with power companies, news outlets, weather radars, traffic maps, and business leaders, then post any updates to the page.
+Best practices dictate that administrators should stay in touch with power companies, news outlets, weather radars, and traffic maps, then post any updates to the page.
 Instead of employees having to find this information themselves, everything is in one place.
-This saves everyone time and guarantees employees are getting the same information.
+This saves everyone time and guarantees all employees are getting the same information.

 Want to learn more about how AlertMedia can keep your employees safe this winter?